350 Victoria Building

 Pittsburgh, PA 15261

 As Associate Dean for Undergraduate Education, Dr. Puskar is responsible for academic affairs related to the curriculum, integration of current changes, and evaluation of the baccalaureate program.
-She is also administratively responsible for the development of the School of Nursing Honors Program.
+She is also administratively responsible for the development of the School of Nursing Honors Program and is a Faculty Fellow in the University Honors College.

 Dr. Puskar has published more than 150 papers in refereed journals, authored book chapters, and garnered several awards for her research.
 Her behavioral health research interests examine stress, coping, substance use, depression, and medication adherence in adolescent and young adult populations.